Overview

 Skills: Applicants should indicate which area of work they are most excited about, and describe any experiences relevant to that area of work.
 For most projects, willingness to learn is just as important as the skills listed.
 First-year students are encouraged to apply.

-For prospective I Learn volunteers: Students with a computer science background should describe any experience with web development, databases (particularly MySQL), PHP (particularly Laravel framework), Java, or Object-Oriented Programming.
-CS 201 covers many of the desired skills.
-However it is understood that many applicants with a computer science background will not have experience with all of the above.
-Students interested in grant proposal writing should have the ability to write persuasively, and passion about a topic related to I Learn’s work.
-Students interested in monitoring and evaluation should have the ability to write clearly using qualitative and quantitative data.
+For prospective I Learn volunteers: Students interested in working with I Learn’s Digital Team should have a background in computer science and describe any experience with web development (HTML, JavaScript, and basic front-end development), databases (particularly MySQL), PHP (particularly Laravel framework Ruby on Rails, or Swift), Java, or Object-Oriented Programming.)
+CS 201 is a preferable prerequisite for Digital Team positions.
+Many applicants with a computer science background may not have experience with all of the above but should be willing to learn on the job.
+Students interested in other work with I Learn should have the ability to write persuasively and passion about a topic related to I Learn’s work.
+Students interested in working with I Learn’s Projects Team on monitoring and evaluation should have the ability to write clearly using qualitative and quantitative data.
+All other students interested in working with the Projects Team should have strong teamwork, networking, writing, and time management skills.

 Personal Qualities: The DukeEngage Jordan program thrives when the volunteers are enthusiastic for serious work and approach each other and partner organization staff with light-hearted, open, and respectful attitudes.
 DukeEngage Jordan volunteers work closely with partner organization staff.